 The "one country, two systems" principle is enshrined in a document called the Basic Law - Hong Kong's mini constitution.

-That came into effect on 1 July 1997, the day British rule ended and the territory was returned to China.
+It was created from an agreement between Britain and China and came into effect on 1 July 1997, the day Hong Kong returned to China.

-Basic Law protects rights such as freedom of assembly and freedom of speech - neither of which exist in mainland China - and also sets out the structure of governance for the territory.
+The Basic Law protects rights such as freedom of assembly and freedom of speech - which do not exist in mainland China - and also sets out the structure of governance for the territory.

-Hong Kong is ruled by a chief executive with support from a formal body of advisors, called the Executive Council.
+Hong Kong is ruled by a chief executive with support from a formal body of advisers called the Executive Council.

 The chief executive is responsible for implementing the Basic Law, signing bills and budgets, promulgating laws - declaring them as in effect - and issuing executive orders.